LeeCampbell/IntroToRx/content/15_PublishingOperators.md

 The `AutoConnect` operator behaves in much the same way as `RefCount`, in that it calls `Connect` on its underlying `IConnectableObservable<T>` when the first subscriber subscribers.
 The difference is that it doesn't attempt to detect when the number of active subscribers has dropped to zero: once it connects, it remains connected indefinitely, even if it has no subscribers.

 Although `AutoConnect` can be convenient, you need to be a little careful, because it can cause leaks: it will never disconnect automatically.
-It is still possible to tear down the connection it creates: `AutoConnect` accepts an optional argument of type `Action<IDiposable>`.
+It is still possible to tear down the connection it creates: `AutoConnect` accepts an optional argument of type `Action<IDisposable>`.
 It invokes this when it first connects to the source, passing you the `IDisposable` returned by the source's `Connect` method.
 You can shut it down by calling `Dispose`.

 The operators in this chapter can be useful whenever you have a source that is not well suited do dealing with multiple subscribers.
 It provides various ways to attach multiple subscribers while only triggering a single `Subscribe` to the underlying source.